phbrg/phbrg/README.md

 # Hello and welcome to my github profile 👋
-> My name is Pedro, I'm 17 years and I'm from São Paulo, Brazil.
-I'm a webdeveloper trying to reach the fullstack position.
-I'm currently studying node.js and data bases (sql, mongo).
-I pretend to improve my typescript knowledge and study react and next js as soon as possible.
+> My name is Pedro, I'm 17 years old and a passionate web developer on a journey to master the art of full-stack development.
+I'm currently finishing an node.js and data bases (sql, mongo) course.
+I'm actively working on enhancing my TypeScript skills to build robust and statically typed applications.
+My next goal is to dive deep into React and Next.js to create dynamic and efficient user interfaces.

 ## 🔨 Hard skills
 <ul>